MicrosoftDocs/Devices-docs/surface/battery-limit.md

 **Default**:  `0`

-Set this to `1` to enable Battery Limit.
+Configure setting to `1` to enable Battery Limit.